evastgh/evastgh.github.io/_pages/ViaAlpinaGreen.md

 The cost of the lodgings ranges from USD 69 to USD 160 per night.
 I suppose one can further reduce the cost by staying at shared rooms and dormitary style [youth hostels](https://www.youthhostel.ch/en/hostels/), but that was not an option for me due to health issues.
 In general, cheaper options (youth hostels and cheap hotels) in towns on the Via Alpina route get booked out 2-3 months before the travel dates, but one can always get a more expensive one or book lodgings farther away from the trail (excluding the 5 remote towns Urnerboden, Engstlenalp, Griesalp, L’Etivaz, and Rochers de Naye).
 One advantage of staying at Airbnbs is the ease of doing laundry, as laundry service at hotels is not something I can / want to afford (often costs 5-10 franc per *piece of garment*, and takes more than 24h).
 Airbnbs are not really an option in the Grindelwald-Lauterbrunnen-Griesalp area, but I managed to find [a public laundry in Wengen](https://maps.app.goo.gl/QqtAKrqsjQBAjgNT6?g_st=ic).

-I highly recommend using the extremely convenient and reliable [SBB Mobile app](https://apps.apple.com/app/id294855237) to look up public transit schedules before booking lodgings that require transit.
+I highly recommend using the extremely convenient and reliable [SBB Mobile app](https://apps.apple.com/app/id294855237) to look up public transit schedules (frequency and duration of the trip) before booking lodgings that require transit.
 I bought a [half-fare card for all Swiss public transport](https://www.swiss-pass.ch/swiss-half-fare-card/) upon arrival at Zürich airport, which was a good deal as I was taking lots of public transit during my trip.
 Note: I did encounter a mishap where SBB canceled the trains that I was planning to take.
 To SBB’s credit, they only canceled the trains from 21h-00h due to engineering work.
 I was saved by a friend who lives nearby and let me crash in short notice for a night.
 Thank you, Theo.

 ### Training for the hikes
 I did my best to hike as much as possible during the 2-3 months leading up to my trip.
 In particular, I hiked every weekend with 8-13 miles and 2k-4k ft elevation gain each time.
 If I could re-do it, I would add (a) hiking for 2-3 consecutive days and (b) getting used to trekking poles to my training schedule.